dsebastien/modernWebDevGenerator/README.md

 ## Adding project dependencies
 As you go along, you'll surely need to add new dependencies for your application.
 If the dependency you want to add is required at runtime, then you should use JSPM to add it.
 Installing a dependency with JSPM is as simple as `jspm install x`.
+For more information about JSPM, check out the official site: http://jspm.io/

 ## Contributing
+Take a look at the project's open [issues](https://github.com/dsebastien/modernWebDevGenerator/issues) and [milestones](https://github.com/dsebastien/modernWebDevGenerator/milestones).

+If you know what to do then:
 * Fork the project
 * Create a feature branch in your fork
 * Rebase if needed to keep the project history clean